Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas: Numerical simulations

 Figure \ref{fig:numResults}(b) shows the ion momentum flux.
 We see that it is zero at $q_{0} = 1$ and $q_{0} = 2$ (where $\Delta q = 0$) as well as at other low-order rational values like $q_{0} = 1.5$ (as eddies still exactly bite their own tails after few poloidal turns).
 Nearby $q_{0} = 1$, the momentum flux driven by almost-rational surfaces is strong, almost triple the maximum ever obtained from optimized up-down asymmetry \cite{BallElongTri2016}.
 In comparison, the peaks around $q_{0} = 2$ are lower, broader, and modulated by neighboring higher-order rational values.
 We also ran a few simulations with finite rotation shear $\omega_{ExB} \equiv \left( r_{0}/q_{0} \right) d \Omega_{\zeta}/dr$ to achieve $\overline{\Pi}_{s} = 0$ (red), which predicts the $\omega_{ExB}$ that would arise in a steady-state experiment.
 This yielded substantial values of intrinsic rotation shear that were sufficient to affect the heat flux.

 Figure \ref{fig:numResults}(c) shows the electron momentum flux, which represents the transport of electric current.
-We see narrow peaks at rational surfaces (up to 7\textsuperscript{th} order).
-Unlike the momentum transport, all peaks have identical parity around the rational value, which ensures that the current transport always modifies the $q$ profile to pull it closer to the rational value \cite{VolcokasSafetyFactorFlattening2024, DiGiannataleSafetyFactorFlattening2024}.
+We see peaks at rational surfaces (up to 7\textsuperscript{th} order), which are narrower than those in $\overline{\Pi}_{i}$.
+This is a result of the faster electron parallel streaming, which leads them to resonate with the drift waves for a smaller $\Delta q$.
+Moreover, all peaks have identical parity around the rational value, which ensures that the current transport always modifies the $q$ profile to pull it closer to the rational value (as observed in \cite{VolcokasSafetyFactorFlattening2024, DiGiannataleSafetyFactorFlattening2025}).
 The height of these peaks is more than $10$ times typical values from up-down asymmetry and can compete with resistive dissipation in the core (see Appendix B).

 We find that $\overline{\Pi}_{i}$ and $\overline{\Pi}_{e}$ change sign if $\Delta q$ changes sign or the direction of the plasma current is flipped, but {\it not} if the toroidal magnetic field direction is flipped.
 This ensures turbulence always pushes the $q$ profile towards rational values.
+Given that $q$ must be within $\Order{\rho_{\ast}}$ of the rational value for turbulent self-interaction to occur, the width of the structures in figure \ref{fig:numResults} will narrow in larger devices, while their height remains similar \cite{VolvcokasNonlinearSelfInteraction2024}.